 - Art and Design

 - History

 - Geography

 - Music

-- Physical Education
+- Physical Education (PE)

-In addition, children are taught Religious Education, Personal, Social and Health Education and French.
+In addition, children are taught Religious Education (RE), French or Spanish and Relationships, Sex and Health Education (RSHE).

 Copies of the curriculum overviews for each year group are available on our website.